Wassim067/Documentation_about_Figma/README.md

 After creating a new draft, you will be taken to the design view.
 This is where you spend 99% of the time when creating a mockup.

 - Orange => here you can rename the file
-- Violet => Tool menu
+- Violet => tool menu
-- Yellow => and here you can change the background color of your work surface, as it is more comfortable for you.
+- Yellow => here you can change the background color of your work surface, as it is more comfortable for you.
 (I recommend light gray)